skydread1/portfolio/src/loicb/server/content/blog/deploy-django-beanstalk.md

 Be sure to keep your env variables safe and split dev and prod settings to avoid confusion and accidental sensitive data leak.

 Since EB comes with ALB, you can easily use a CNAME record to map your own personal subdomain to the ALB.

+Be aware of the hosting costs.
+I moved the blog content to my clojure SPA instead because after my AWS free tier expired, the monthly cost for hosting the blog was around $50 which was too much for a simple blog like that.